microsoft/rushstack/api/ts-command-line.icommandlineflagdefinition.md

 # ICommandLineFlagDefinition interface

-For use with CommandLineParser, this interface represents a boolean flag command line parameter
+For use with CommandLineParser, this interface represents a command line parameter that is a boolean flag.